 How to Take an Integrated Approach to Volunteer Onboarding

-Posted Thursday, May 3rd, 2018 by Verified Volunteers Staff
+Posted Thursday, May 3rd, 2018 by Verified Volunteers and VolunteerPro Staff

 It takes time and energy to find and retain the right volunteers for your organization.
 Once your volunteer has started working with you and your program, you want them to stay.
 But some volunteers show up for just one or two events.
 How can volunteer onboarding and your volunteer engagement strategy work together to help you keep your volunteers and enable them to grow within the organization?